gmallard/stompngo_examples/EXAMPLES.md

 ## Variable Names in the Examples  ##

-Note the author is accustomed to idiomatic go variable names (short, 1 character if possible).
+Note the author is accustomed to idiomatic go variable names (short if possible).

 <table border="1" style="width:80%;border: 1px solid black;">
 <tr>